liquidcowgithub/web-ui-dojo/Notes.md

-* UI Design is like fashion, it changes as time oes on
+* UI Design is like fashion, it changes as time goes on

 # Try keep the examples relatively realistic, so people can relate